azawawi/farabi/README.md

 ==================
 Farabi needs a modern browser that supports HTML 5 and websockets.

-My current test setup is Firefox 19 and Chrome 24.
+My current test setup is Firefox 20, Chrome 26 and IE 10.

 The following browsers could be theoritically supported: